 N.V., Grade 12

-This is our newest program.
-Beginning in the fall of 2017 we are planning a support group for parents and children with amblyopia, or simply children newly wearing eyeglasses.
-It can be a struggle for parents to help their children understand how important it is to wear the patch or eyeglasses.
+Patch Power is a new program that began in the fall of 2017.
+It is a support group for parents of children with amblyopia, or children newly prescribed eyeglasses.
+It can be a struggle for parents to help their children understand how important it is to follow the doctor's treatment plan by wear the patch or eyeglasses.
 Our program will include fun incentive activities for the children and peer to peer support for the parents.
-Watch for more information on this new program1
+For information to join Patch Power, call Kylie at 724-437--2791.

 January brings the start of the bowling league activity to our clients.
 Each Friday the teams bowl and compete against each other.
 The activity ends in May with a celebration announcing the winning team!